anmol-maske-11/VNC_Remote_Access_for_Jetson_Nano/README.md

 `gsettings set org.gnome.Vino prompt-enabled false`

-###Now Reboot your nano and VNC will be enabled on your Jetson Nano.
+###Now Reboot your nano and VNC will be enabled on your Jetson Nano